 Costs vary based on route and provider, but expect:

-- Upskilling/short courses: Safe isolation, PAT testing, or EV charging installer courses from £295 to £1500.
+- Upskill qualifications: Part P, 18th Edition, inspection and testing, safe isolation, PAT testing, or EV charging installer courses from £200 to £1500.

 - Apprenticeships: Often free for younger entrants, or funded by government/employer for adults, though you’ll earn a lower wage while training.